openstack/ironic-specs/specs/kilo/new-ironic-state-machine.rst

   confirming that the credentials work to access whatever node control mechanism they talk to.

-MANAGED
+MANAGEABLE
-  Once Ironic has verified that it can manage the node using the driver and credentials passed in at node create time, the node will be transitioned to MANAGED and (optionally) powered off.
-From MANAGED, nodes can transition to:
+  Once Ironic has verified that it can manage the node using the driver and credentials passed in at node create time, the node will be transitioned to MANAGEABLE and (optionally) powered off.
+From MANAGEABLE, nodes can transition to:

-  * MANAGED (through ZAPPING) via the zap API call,
+  * MANAGEABLE (through ZAPPING) via the zap API call,
-  * MANAGED (through INSPECTING) via the inspect API call, and
+  * MANAGEABLE (through INSPECTING) via the inspect API call, and
   * AVAILABLE (through CLEANING) via the provide API call.

 ZAPPING